IBM/itaa-docs/docs/community-edition/Artifact-Details-ITAA-CE.md

 An alternative style for a Component dynamic model is the collaboration view.
 Here, that than using the timelines of a sequence view, you have actors and components layout with numbered flows between them.
 This style is particular popular to show Event Flows associated with an Event Driven Architecture.

 Here the connectors are typed as Events with 4 core attributes: Number (a value showing order in a sequence), Name and Description, and then Type.
-Type, if specified, must be selected from and existing **Entity** from the Logical Data model.
+Type, if specified, must be selected from an existing **Entity** from the Logical Data model.
 The purpose of this Type is to be able to identify the specific "event type" (or payload).

 ![Collaboration View of Component Model](../images/collab-view.png)